BufferPool#

 Gets a

-terminated array of string with supported bufferpool options forpool
+Noneterminated array of string with supported bufferpool options forpool.
+An option would typically be enabled withconfig_add_option().

 Releases